 Raising money-savvy kids is easier with books like Investing for Kids.
 It gives kids ages 8 to 12 a jump-start on the basics of how money works, such as how to earn it and how to start a savings plan.
 All of which help kids look forward to a future where they have money in the bank.

-The Dollar Duo, Dylin Redling, and Allison Tom, also cover essential and engaging information on investing and how to make money grow to build wealth.
-In addition, the book delivers interactive activities and discussions that kids of all ages will enjoy.
+The Dollar Duo, Dylin Redling, and Allison Tom, also cover essential and engaging information on kids investing and how to make money grow to build wealth.
+In addition, the book delivers interactive activities and discussions that kids of all ages will enjoy about investing.

 2. Finance 101 for Kids: Money Lessons Children Cannot Afford to Miss by Walter Andal